Does disagreeing with someone automatically cancel a relationship?

 It’s important to remember that disagreement with another person’s views doesn’t mean that person is terrible or that your relationship with them can’t continue.
 Knowing how to disagree respectfully is a key part of being a peacemaker.
 It shows we can empathise with others.
 We can look beyond the surface and understand why they believe what they do without passing judgement.
 In this way we model Christlikeness to them – and remain open to what we might learn from them at the same time.

-Leah is a Writer and Curriculum Adviser for PeaceWiseYouth.
+Leah is a Writer and a former Curriculum Adviser for PeaceWiseYouth.
 She has 7 years of experience working with young people in her previous roles as a youth leader, youth pastor and school chaplain.
 She is passionate about seeing young people reach their full potential in Christ.She is a mum to her fur baby Whitby, loves coffee, travelling and meeting new people.

 stay updated on prayer points through our monthly e-newsletter Peace it together